Canon 1Ds vs Fujifilm X-T1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds and the X-T1 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the X-T1 was followed by the Fujifilm X-T2.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1Ds vs Fujifilm X-T1